This post may contain affiliate links which won’t change your price but will share some commission.

 It’s almost shocking how such a humble dish made from mostly pantry ingredients with a little milk and breakfast sausage transforms into a hearty, rustic dish that satisfies any appetite!
 This biscuits and gravy recipe makes stick-to-your-ribs comfort food.
 Some people even call it “sawmill gravy” supposedly because it was fed to sawmill workers and lumberjacks to fuel them for a hard day of work.

 In the South, it’s tradition to serve this savory sausage gravy over flaky homemade biscuits, but it’s just as good with breakfast burritos, roasted potatoes, hash browns, or a breakfast hash.
-This sausage gravy is even delicious over plain old taste.
+This sausage gravy is even delicious over plain old toast.
 Everything is better with gravy, right?

 We love biscuits and sausage gravy so much that sometimes we do a make ahead biscuits and gravy casserole version made with canned biscuits that you can prep the night before and bake up in the morning.
 Or for anybody with a sweet tooth, you have to try biscuits and chocolate gravy!